sebnozzi/miniscript.ts/ROADMAP.md

   - map
 - Optional delimiter for print (print "Hello", "")
   - Difficult to test because we output "per line"
-- function invocation on objects (foo.method(1,2,3))
-  - test instrinsic methods
-- field-assignment (expr.fieldName = expr)
-- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - `(null)[1] = 1` should throw error
 - Partial parsing ... useful in interactive environments
   - The parser should know if input is "pending" and return